College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 Overview

-The college collaboration fund (CCF) is a new 12 month national programme of competitive grant funding for all statutory further education (FE) colleges.
+The College Collaboration Fund (CCF) is a national programme of competitive grant funding for all statutory further education (FE) providers.

 CCF enables colleges to collaborate and share good practice and expertise to address common quality improvement priorities.
+The fund builds on the previous CCF round in 2020 to 2021 and its predecessor, the Strategic College Improvement Fund (SCIF).

+Applications for the second round of the CCF closed on 21 May 2021.

+You can view the projects and resources developed by previous successful applicants at College Collaboration Fund (CCF) projects.

 Aims of the programme